Lithium

 Lithium Refining Methods and Grade Specifications

 The transformation of Lithium concentrate into refined products suitable for industrial use requires specialized metallurgical and chemical processes.
-Product specifications, purity grades, and quality standards vary by end-use application and are defined by international standards bodies and individual purchasers.
+Lithium is refined into 5 primary commercial forms, each serving specific end-use sectors.

 Refining Processes

-International standards for Lithium products are established by organizations such as ASTM International, the London Metal Exchange, and various national standards bodies.
-These standards define minimum purity levels, acceptable impurity limits, and testing methodologies that facilitate international trade and ensure product consistency across the supply chain.
+International standards for Lithium products are established by organizations such as ASTM International and various national standards bodies.
+Pricing is referenced against Fastmarkets/Benchmark Minerals/Platts assessments.
+These standards define minimum purity levels, acceptable impurity limits, and testing methodologies that facilitate international trade.

 Refining Capacity and Geography

 Global refining capacity for Lithium is concentrated in a limited number of countries.
-Australia plays a significant role not only in primary production but also in downstream refining and processing.
-Efforts to diversify refining capacity are a key priority for governments seeking to reduce supply chain dependencies and build domestic value-added processing capabilities.
+Australia controls approximately 47% of primary production and plays a significant role in downstream refining.
+Efforts to diversify refining capacity are a key priority for governments seeking to reduce supply chain dependencies, particularly in the lithium-ion batteries for evs sector.

 More on Lithium